okmarq/background-job-runner/README.md

 Background Job Runner is system that executes PHP classes as background jobs, independent of Laravel's built-in queue system.

+The background job runner works by using the helper function `runBackgroundJob` that accepts a background job whose fields contain the class, method, parameters, output, retries, delay, priority, and status.

+This job then has it's class name and method validated to ensure the class and method exists as well as checking if the names contain non-alphanumeric characters.

+To further strengthen the security of the application, only classes that are found in the `$allowedClasses` array of the `JobValidator` class are processed.

+Next the command is started according to the OS.
+The command prioritizes the jobs it starts then runs the methods of the class it receives, logging relevant information about the process.

+From the admin dashboard, a job can be started, cancelled, or retried depending on its status.

 ## Features

 1. Asynchronous Processing: Critical tasks like grading and notifications are handled independently, allowing students to get immediate feedback